NaughtRain/Godot_Inverse-Kinematics/README.md

 it creates an array of all the points, then calls the "calculate_point" subroutine using the point, and the location of the previous point
 (or the target location, for the first time it is called).

+The "calculate_point" subroutine adds together the radius of every point before the current point, and calls the "circle_intersections" function to find where the point should be located.
+(Since the "circle_intersections" function returns two options, it uses the "weight" parameter to find which one it should use.)